abucquet/bank_is_open/README.md

 # bank_is_open
-Predicting NBA Betting Indicators and placing relevant bets using Machine Learning.
+Predicting NBA Gambling Indicators and placing relevant bets using Machine Learning.